Breast Augmentation

 Scars occur with any operation and take time to fade, but only about 1% of patients will form thicker scars.

 Asymmetry, or unequal size or shape, occurs in 2% to 4% of patients.
 If the skin is tighter on one side, it is going to push the implant differently.
 One side of the chest may be wider, or the breast may be shaped differently.
 Sometimes this asymmetry can be corrected by use of the cohesive gel implants.
-Use of a band or bra afterwards will help to stretch the skin.
+The use of a band or bra afterward will help to stretch the skin.
 Lastly, 2% of the people may require repeat repositioning of an implant.

 QUESTIONS

-To find out more about breast augmentation in Davenport, contact Iowa Plastic Surgery for a consultation with Dr. Benjamin Van Raalte.
+To find out more about breast augmentation, contact Genesis Plastic Surgery for a consultation.

 Breast augmentation week 1 instructions